Meet our Team

 Michael is currently Chief Operating (COO) and Chief Compliance Officer (CCO) for Accelerate Financial Technologies Inc, an innovative investment management firm specializing in exchange-traded alternative funds.
 He has over 20 years of financial and investment experience including early roles in fund valuation at BMO and Dejardins and risk management at BCE Inc. After moving to Alberta in 2008, he took on the role of Director of Risk Management and CCO at Auspice Capital Advisors.

 In 2013 he moved to Ross Smith Asset Management ULC as SVP Accounting and CCO, where he was part of the executive team that managed award winning hedge funds.
 Prior to his current role, Michael was CCO for Carecana Management Corp., an Alberta based registered investment fund manager.
 Michael attended the University of Concordia where he graduated with a Bachelor of Business Administration and then a Masters of Business Administration.

-Co-Founder, Oversight Director
+Co-Founder, Advocacy Director